viquta/MrGrammar/docs/03-api-reference.md

 ### POST `/api/nlp/submissions/{id}/analyze/`

 Trigger NLP error detection on a submission.
-Calls the self-hosted LanguageTool instance, maps detected matches to `DetectedError` records, and transitions the submission status from `SUBMITTED` → `ANALYZING` → `IN_REVIEW`.
+Calls the self-hosted LanguageTool instance, maps detected matches to `DetectedError` records, and transitions the submission status from `submitted` → `analyzing` → `in_review`.

 **Permissions**: `IsAuthenticated` (must be the submission's `student`)